What Is a Black Credit Card? How It Works

 Is a Black Credit Card Worth It?

-With a reputation of having excessively high annual fees and high minimum spending criteria, an important credit card consideration for a black card is ensuring that you can afford it — that is, assuming you’ve received an invitation in the first place.
+With a reputation of having excessively high annual fees and high minimum spending criteria, a black card can carry a high price tag.
+It’s important to consider that you can afford this kind of credit card — that is, assuming you’ve received an invitation in the first place.

 Weigh the black card benefits, and consider if you’d actually be using a credit cardin such a way that it would be worth it for your needs.